marm00/evolver-sprite-tool/README.md

 # Evolver Sprite Tool

-Generating standardized assets for [Evolver](https://github.com/marm00/evolver).
+Transform images into standardized assets for [Evolver](https://github.com/marm00/evolver).

 This is a command line tool for opinionated image manipulation with type conversion, scaling, and chroma keying.